 Everyone loves festive 4th of July Desserts and Patriotic Fruit Pizza tops the list of our favorite way to celebrate the 4th!
 We love to gather with family and friends, eat, play, and end the day with a few of our favorite 4th of July desserts.
 This Patriotic Fruit Pizza is easy to put together and requires minimal work for a big bang of a dessert!

-Fruit pizza, in case you aren’t familiar, is basically a cookie crust topped with cream cheese frosting, fresh fruit (and often glazed) were huge in the late 70’s early 80’s.
-Everyone loved a good fruit pizza back then.
-It was a standard wedding and baby shower dessert.
+Fruit pizza, in case you aren’t familiar, is basically a cookie crust topped with cream cheese frosting and fresh fruit.
+They were huge in the late 70’s early 80’s.
+Everyone loved a good fruit pizza back then and it was a standard wedding and baby shower dessert.

-Basically, this dessert is a huge sugar cookie with a cream cheese frosting and topped with fresh fruit.
-The sugar cookie crust sets this dessert apart from others.
-It’s an all butter recipe, made with powdered sugar and a bit of cream of tarter to keep it light.
+This sugar cookie crust sets this dessert apart from others.
+It’s an all butter recipe, made with powdered sugar and a bit of cream of tartar to keep it light.
 I love to put a little bit of almond flavoring in the dough to give it a little extra flavor.

 The crust is patted into either two round pizza pans, or a standard jelly roll pan (12x17x1).
 After the dough is distributed in the pans and patted in, I use a mini rolling pin to get the crust out to all of the edges.
 If you don’t have a mini rolling pin, you may use a regular rolling pin.
 Be careful to not over handle the dough or it will become tough.
 This crust is light and just like a sugar cookie!